Interpelled – Ongoing Research

 In 2000, I attended COP6 (sixth round of negotiations for the Kyoto Protocol) with a group of students during summit sponsored by Greenpeace…

 The project that I’m proposing would take this idea of finding yourself in a space where you are presented with an unexpected message a step further.
-A benefit of this project’s delivery is that, unlike posters which didn’t allow me to see people’s reactions, in this project I’ll be in direct one to one contact with the people.
+Unlike posters which didn’t allow me to see people’s reactions, this project relies on direct one to one contact with the people.
 I imagine this message being heard as one’s own conscience.
-This can be achieved effectively by using a HHS hyper-sonic sound device.
-This is an audio device that emits a narrow beam of recorded sound that can be directed precisely on the intended subject’s body.
+This can be achieved effectively by using a HHS hyper-sonic sound device by precisely projecting a narrow beam of recorded sound on the intended subject’s body.

 Due to the generousity of Gustavo Matamoros I was able to borrow a HSS device and see if it could really work in an underground sound intervention.
 This article gives a nice comparison of HSS and the Audio Spotlight.
 In the world of ultrasonic sound west-side Woody Norris (inventer of HSS) and east-coaster Joseph Pomei (audiospotlight) are presented almost as rivals.
 Before deciding to go with the HSS – I was also fortunate enough to be able to borrow an audio spot light for a short time.
 The Audio Spotlight definitely had a longer range but was awkward to hold (shaped like a very large flat plate) – it nearly projected sound halfway down the block.
 The HSS was more audibly more subtle especially with human voices but could be amplified to project a decent distance – as well.
 It all took some tinkering — I tested both speakers numerous times both indoors and outdoors finding that the HSS was more discreet – it could fit in my shoulder bag and was easily moveable once I attached a guitar strap to it!